 - Assessment of the internal and external activities while the construction is ongoing; and

-- Assessment of locations and properly address the identified hazards.
+- Assessment of locations and properly addressing the identified hazards.

-Renovating a facility for the elderly is a serious process that also requires full planning and coordination with the general contractor who must also be very sensitive in the needs of the residents for occupied facilities.
+Renovating a facility for the elderly is a serious process that also requires full planning and coordination with the general contractor, who must also be very sensitive to the resident’s needs for occupied facilities.
 Remember that the top priority for a senior living facility is its residents’ safety.